+POLICY 3.1.10.
+Reduce hazards from gas fired appliances and gas lines, removing gas lines when possible, focusing on communities with concentrations of older housing stock.

+POLICY 3.1.11.
+During building retrofits, follow a comprehensive retrofit strategy to reduce the risk of property loss and damage during wildfires, flooding, seismic hazards, reduce emissions, and provide support to vulnerable communities.

-- POLICY 3.1.9.
-Reduce hazards from gas fired appliances and gas lines, removing gas lines when possible, focusing on communities with older housing stock and privately owned residential buildings. - POLICY 3.1.10.
-For existing housing and building stock, provide training, guidance, and assistance to build resilience against extreme heat, poor air quality, and flooding, especially in Environmental Justice Communities and other vulnerable people. - POLICY 3.1.11.
-During building retrofits, follow a comprehensive retrofit strategy to reduce the risk of property loss and damage during wildfires, flooding, seismic hazards, and provide support to vulnerable communities. - POLICY 3.1.12.
-Provide guidance and assistance to residents about the risks associated with their home and their options to improve safety as renters. - OBJECTIVE 3.2.
+POLICY 3.1.12.
+For existing housing and building stock, provide training, guidance, and assistance to build resilience against extreme heat, poor air quality, and flooding, especially in Environmental Justice Communities and other vulnerable communities.

+POLICY 3.1.13.
+Provide guidance and assistance to residents about the risks associated with their home and their options to improve safety as renters.

+OBJECTIVE 3.2.
 NEW BUILDINGS.
 Maximize the safety, environmental performance, and adaptability of all new development.